Conorjbr/Oliver-St-John-Gogarty/README.md

 ### Footer section

-I included a basic footer bar with links to social media sites for users to further interact with other interested persons.
+I included a simple footer bar with links to social media sites for users to further interact with other interested persons.
 This was based on the aproach as demonstrated in the "Love-Running" project and icons were taken from fontawesome.com.

 ### Landing page image

-As noted above I felt that this was an aesthetically pleasing, artisitc and interesting image for the user to begin their interaction with the site.
+As noted above I felt that this was an aesthetically pleasing, artistic and interesting image for the user to begin their interaction with the site.

 ### Bio section

-There was a lot of information available for this section and the challenge here was to try to condense this into a suitable lenth passage so as not to put off prospective reader.
+There was a lot of information available for this section and the challenge here was to try to condense this into a suitable length passage to give a sense of the subject but not to put off the prospective reader.
 Oliver St. John Gogarty led a very full life as the reader will note.
-I mainly used content from Wikipedia here and I deleted lot of the available information in order to make the piece more readable.
+I mainly used content from Wikipedia here and I deleted lot of the available information in order to make the piece shorter and more readable.
 I feel that there is probably still too much information here and would add another page to hold the biographical details if I were developing the site further.

 ### Bibliography

 Added as a simple list.
-I felt that this was a very important aspect of the site and one that would be very interesting due to the subject's prolific output.
+I felt that this was a very important aspect of the site and one that would be of great interest to the reader due to the subject's prolific output.

 ### Gallery

-Again I wanted to add this to give the site some more aesthetic appeal.
+I felt the site needed some aesthetic appeal.
+If time and ability allowed I would like to expand this page a lot further.

 ### Contact form